3662/tic-tac-toe-player-Monte-Carlo-Control-/README.md

 How To Play:
 1- Compile and run file "project.cpp"
-2- First need to train the program: Input the number of simulations (roughly speaking the bigger the number the stronger the program) the program will perform during training.
-100000 or more are recommended
-3- follow the menu and instructions
+2- First need to train the program: Input the number of simulations the program will perform during training (roughly speaking the bigger the number the stronger the program).
+100000 or more are recommended 3- follow the menu and instructions